EXCLUSIVE: Woman Details Being Attacked By 'Unhinged' Man While Walking In Rittenhouse Square

 The unidentified man who initially passes her going the other direction.

-“His pants were unzipped and his hands were down his pants,” she said.READ MORE: SALT Performing Arts To Finally Premiere 'Annie' The Musical After COVID-19 Shutdown Productions In 2020
+“His pants were unzipped and his hands were down his pants,” she said.READ MORE: Man In U-Haul Arrested After Attempting To Steal Purse, Striking Outdoor Diners In Fishtown, Philadelphia Police Say

 Suddenly, he turns and takes off.